dsfsi/Ngram_to_Transformers_LID/README.md

-DSFSI Language Identification Githup Repository
+DSFSI South African Language Identification (za-lid) Githup Repository
 ==============================

 _This documentation is aimed to help provide information that explains what a project is about._